buildbot/buildbot/master/docs/tutorial/firstrun.rst

 This tutorial assumes that you are running on Unix, but might be adaptable easily to Windows.

+For the :ref:`fastest way through in Linux <first-run-docker-label>`, you can use Docker, the linux container engine.
+Docker automates all the deployment steps for you.

-*For the quickest way through, you should be able to cut and paste each shell block from this tutorial directly into a terminal.*
+For a more manual approach, you should be able to cut and paste each shell block from this tutorial directly into a terminal.

+.. _getting-code-label:

 Getting the code
 ----------------